Share

 After each take, a proxy file is almost instantaneously created and uploaded to a cloud server, which is accessible to both the client, crew, and editor.

-01 — The old story used to go something like this:
+01 —The old story used to go something like this:

 PhotoCredit: Frame.io

-02 — The new story goes something like this:
+02 —The new story goes something like this:

 That’s it.

-This almost too-good-to-be-true miracle is called Frame.io Camera to Cloud (C2C), a secure camera-to-cloud workflow that lets customers instantly upload and stream images from the on-set camera to creative post-production teams, anywhere in the world.
+This almost too-good-to-be-true miracle is called Frame.io Camera to Cloud (C2C), a secure camera-to-cloud workflow that lets customers instantly upload and stream images from on-set camera to creative post-production teams, anywhere in the world.
 In addition to instant proxy uploads the moment cameras stop rolling, C2C can live-stream footage to a user’s device on or off set, allowing customers to watch production as it’s happening.

 PhotoCredit: Frame.io

-03 — C2C Benefits:
+03 —C2C Benefits:

 Previously, reviewing a take meant stopping the production to have the DP playback the clip with no audio, no graphics or text, and no colour grading.
-Now with C2C, after we call “cut” or while the crew is resetting, we can review any take in real time while an editor on the other side of the world (or room) is already working on the footage.
+Now with C2C, after we call “cut” or while the crew is resetting, we can review any take in real time, while an editor on the other side of the world (or room) is already working on the footage.